robwithhair/PDF-Printer/README.md

     -file [path...]
 Optional tag to use before file path to be printed (don't use this, just list the files seperated by spaces)

 Use this code however you like.
-It is a little scrappy as it's my first objective C application.

 Pull requests are very welcome, should you wish to tidy up or add functionality to this code.